vik235/CodeMixed-Hinglish/README.md

 		These are files related to work done for model development and provides an end to end workign pipeline.
 During next few days/weeks these will structured and made modular to support sweeping of hyper params/frictionless logging for debuggign purposes.

+6. TBD:
+	Clean the scripts and modularize it.
+	Add hyperparam search.
+	Use indic language for translitration.
+	Employ LSTM (bidrectional) with/without attention
+	Use emoticons
+	Learn emneddings.